 "Carpenter, take a couple of men and away below with you and see what's broke.
-You blessed split-trousered mechanics, away down to your engineroom or I'll come and kick you there.
+You blessed, split-trousered mechanics, away down to your engineroom or I'll come and kick you there.
 The second mate and his watch get tarpaulins over those broken skylights.
 Where's Mr. Murgatroyd?
-In his bunk, I suppose, as usual: not his watch: no affair of his if the ship's blown to Heaven when he's off duty.
-Here, steward, go and turn out Mr. Murgatroyd."
+In his bunk, I suppose, as usual; not his watch: no affair of his if the ship's blown to Heaven when he's off duty.
+Here, you steward, go and turn out Mr. Murgatroyd."

-The men bustled about after their errands, and the engines, which had stopped for a minute, began to rumble on again.
+The men bustled about after their errands, and the engines which had stopped for a minute, began to rumble on again.
 Captain Kettle paraded the swaying bridge and awaited developments.

-Presently the bare-headed steward fought his way up the bridge-ladder against the tearing wind, an bawled out some startling news.
-"It's Mr. Murgatroyd's room that's been blown up, sir.
-'E's made a 'orrid mess of.
-Chips says 'e picked up 'is lighted pipe in the alley way, sir, ant it must 'a' been 'im that fired the gas."
+Presently the bareheaded steward fought his way up the bridge-ladder against the tearing wind, and bawled out some startling news.
+"It's Mr. Murgatroyd's room that's been blown up, sir, made a 'orrid mess of.
+Chips says 'e picked up 'is lighted pipe in the alleyway, sir, an' it must a' been that Jhat fired the gas."